Competition between dimerization and vector chirality in the spin-$3/2$ $J_1$-$J_2$ Heisenberg chain with uniaxial single-ion anisotropy: Dimerized phases

-With iDMRG, we can capture all degenerate patterns, characterized by the distinct entanglement spectrum $\{-\ln \Lambda^{(\triangleleft)}_\alpha\}$ of the reduced density matrix for the left semi-chain ($\triangleleft$) $\rho^{(\triangleleft)} = \text{tr}_\triangleright \ketbra{\psi}{\psi}$, when we divide the chain into two equal semi-chains.
+With iDMRG using distinct initial conditions~\cite{mcculloch_2008__Infinite, hu_2011_220402_Accurate}, we can capture all degenerate patterns, characterized by the distinct entanglement spectrum $\{-\ln \Lambda^{(\triangleleft)}_\alpha\}$ of the reduced density matrix for the left semi-chain ($\triangleleft$) $\rho^{(\triangleleft)} = \text{tr}_\triangleright \ketbra{\psi}{\psi}$, when we divide the chain into two equal semi-chains at the middle even bond.
+These patterns include two PD edge states (Fig.~\ref{fig:PDSHD}(a1) for one manifold) and a unique PD no-edge state (Fig.~\ref{fig:PDSHD}(b1)).
 Fig.~\ref{fig:PDSHD}(a2) illustrates a doubly degenerate and symmetric spectrum with respect to the $z$-axis spin polarization $S^z_\triangleleft = 1/2$ for $\triangleleft$.
 This indicates that the central bond has a single VBS singlet, and a spin-$1/2$ is polarized up and localized at the left edge, consistent with the scenario for the PD edge state shown in Fig.~\ref{fig:PDSHD}(a1).
-In contrast, the twofold degeneracy of the spectrum is absent in Fig.~\ref{fig:PDSHD}(b2) and is symmetric with respect to $S^z_\triangleleft = 0$, which aligns with the image in Fig.~\ref{fig:PDSHD}(b1).
+In contrast, the twofold degeneracy of the spectrum is absent in Fig.~\ref{fig:PDSHD}(b2) and is symmetric with respect to $S^z_\triangleleft = 0$, which aligns with the image for the PD no-edge state shown in Fig.~\ref{fig:PDSHD}(b1).
+Moreover, we use the white internal valence bonds for representing its complex edge spin patterns, rather than effective spin-$1/2$s localized at edges.
+Compared to previous work on finite chains at $D=0$, twofold degenerate PD edge states should correspond to the ground states, carrying spin-$1/2$ edge states as well, in the combined regions of ``PDC" and ``PDIC"~\cite{chepiga_2020_174407_Floating}.
+While the unique PD no-edge state may be analogous to the one in the ``RPD" region~\cite{chepiga_2020_174407_Floating}.
 By increasing $D$, the bases with $S^z_\ell = \pm 3/2$ at all lattice sites are suppressed, each spin-$3/2$ becomes an effective spin-$1/2$, with two spin-$1/2$s form a VBS singlet at each lattice site, as shown in Fig.~\ref{fig:PDSHD}(c1,d1).
 Fig.~\ref{fig:PDSHD}(c2) and (d2) show the entanglement spectrum for the SHD edge and no-edge states, respectively.